jannazzo/usc-dsa/README.md

 **Floyd's Algorithm:**
 - Input is an n x n distance matrix with nonnegative float numbers.
+    - Rows are delimited by newlines, columns delimited by spaces
+    - If a distance is infinity (no edge exists), the matrix will contain the character 'i' instead of a float number.
     - Diagonal entries are all 0.
 - Output will be a distance matrix formatted the same way, representing the shortest path among all pairs.